weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/reranker-cohere.md

 ### Weaviate Cloud

-This module is enabled by default on the WCS.
+This module is enabled by default in WCD.

 ### Weaviate open source